StevieIsmagic/serverless-stack-api/README.md

+# Authentication using IAM / Identity Pool

+- A request wiith some signed authentication headers will be sent to our API
+- AWS will use the headers to figure out which Identity Pool is tied to it
+- The Identity Pool will ensure that the request is signed by somebody that has authenticated with our User Pool
+- If so, then it'll assign the Auth IAM Role to this request
+- Finally, IAM will check to ensure that this role has access to our API

+---

 # Serverless Node.js Starter

 A Serverless starter that adds ES6, TypeScript, serverless-offline, linting, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.